2013 Audi Q5 Interior

 - “I found the front seats very comfortable.
 Foot, knee, and head space in back are adequate for average-size adults." -- Businessweek (2011)

-Reviewers appreciate some of the Q5’s other available features, such as cupholders that can keep your drinks warm or cold.
-However, some test drivers think that the Q5’s infotainment and navigation systems could be easier to use.
+Reviewers appreciate some of the Q5’s available features, such as cupholders that can keep your drinks warm or cold.
+However, some test drivers think that the Q5’s MMI infotainment and navigation systems could be easier to use.
 Additionally, one auto writer says that controls for some systems, such as the trip computer, are oddly placed.

 - "Some testers still find that Audi's MMI infotainment controller over-complicates too many routine tasks, while others find it easy to learn with a little practice." -- Consumer Guide